Did you know that if you count ALL the Russian pronouns together…

-John is traveling to Russian, because it is his dream to see Moscow and Saint Petersburg.
+John is traveling to Russia because it is his dream to see Moscow and Saint Petersburg.
 He bought a ticket from Aeroflot in September and he will fly in December.
 That’s great for him because he has 2 more months to practice his Russian.
-He is looking forward a lot because finally he will see his dream in real life.
+He is looking forward a lot because finally, he will see his dream in real life.

 Sounds a lot more… nice.

 In this Russian grammar article, we’ll first discuss the main personal and possessive pronouns (the ones used for persons).

 Then we go over some demonstrative pronouns (this and that), and interrogative pronouns (what, who, which).

 To spice things up, at the end you’ll find my 5 tips to master Russian pronouns the easy way.

 These are the pronouns used for I, you, he, she and it.